 - There are a few individuals with whom I hope to conduct an oral history interview.

 - Now having full access to newspapers.com, I am gathering miscellaneous secular press coverage of Carpatho-Rusyn community activities and significant events.

 - The largest task will be reviewing additional Rusyn/Ukrainian/Russian immigrant newspapers on microfilm or in hard copy.
 It’s very fortunate that the complete run of Svoboda is now available online.

-Anticipating that the above tasks and the writing itself may take several more years, I want to start now to search for several individuals who will be key to producing the best book possible.
+Anticipating that the above tasks and the writing itself may take several more years, I need to accelerate the search for several individuals who will be key to producing the best book possible.

 - Cartographer: to prepare maps of Pennsylvania, especially very localized maps showing the main settlement and associated locales with important geographic and transportation features, as well as homeland maps showing the villages/village clusters represented in a given community.